 Your energy field is a container for your own personal life force, and your wellbeing depends on it.
 But addiction depletes your stores of vital energy.
 However, when we clear and replenish this field, we accelerate recovery.
 At The Sanctuary, energy medicine forms a key component of the healing journey.
 By removing toxic imprints for addiction and disease, we create new opportunities to thrive.

 Meth is destructive to your cells and tissues.
-Repeating movements, being awake from long periods of time, and holding muscle tension can all cause physical pain.
+Repeating movements, being awake for long periods of time, and holding muscle tension can all cause physical pain.
 And the trauma that causes meth addiction, as well as the trauma that results from it, get stored in your body.
 Releasing tension from your body restores your cells to a state of receptivity, so you can be more open to change.

 Our experienced bodyworkers are trained not only in massage but also in other healing arts like Reiki.
 They’re able to discuss and sense what’s going on with clients at each stage in their journey and provide the specific support they need.
 Clients at The Sanctuary attend bodywork sessions twice a week, which forms a crucial component of the overall program.
 A healing touch can be a great comfort when you’re working through emotional challenges.